neu-cs2100/cs2100-pg-handout-testhw7/README.md

 ### Problem 7: Adding another spawner

 That was a lot work, but now it is easy to add other spawners.
-Create a spawner for an existing (or new) `Mob`.
+In `spawner.py`, create a spawner for an existing (or new) `Mob`.
 You can get a picture of a mob from the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Mob) and [convert it from webpng to a 64x64 png online](https://cloudconvert.com/webp-to-png).
 You can pass `None` for the sound file name.